Tuesday, 31 August 2021

 Thursday, 26 August 2021

-Crayford Engineering of Kent were the number one in Mini convertible converters, building them from as early as 1961 up until as late as 1983.
-They made a number of Mini Clubman's in convertibles in the early 1970s also, which they called the Crayford Cameo.
+Crayford Engineering of Kent were the number one in Mini convertible conversions, building them from as early as 1961 up until as late as 1983.
+They turned a number of Mini Clubman's in convertibles in the early 1970s also, which they called the Crayford Cameo.
 From their press statement:

 "The Cameo is the latest convertible variant based on the Mini theme.
 It is the result of many years of development and production by Crayford and utilises the very latest chassis installation to ensure maximum torsional rigidity.
 The rear windows remain in place in their original form with opening clasp permitting full ventilation as on the original saloon, and the convertible top folds down in one easy action."
 The conversion alone came at 195 pounds.

 I have some PR pictures of the car but have never seen one in the flesh.
 Are there any survivors at all?

 I'm off on holidays and won't be reading my messages for some time.
 Only call me when you've found the Lawther GT or Saga, the Killeen K16 or one of the Butterfield Musketeers.
 Well, okay, you can call me when you found any long-lost Mini derivative.
 I hope you will enjoy the summer, happy Holidays!